Create and interact with custom views

 - Create and change for ad hoc analysis: Begin ad hoc data exploration by making changes in your workbook.
 Depending on your permissions, you can also make more advanced changes to element properties, format or actions.

-- Saving or discarding your changes: Once you are done exploring, you can save your changes for personal or shared use, exit the view, or merge your changes into the published workbook.
+- Save or discard your changes: Once you are done exploring, you can save your changes for personal or shared use, exit the view, or merge your changes into the published workbook.

 - Return to previous customized changes: You can access past custom views.